Bachelor of Science in Nutrition (Dietetics)

 Requirements to Become a Registered Dietitian Nutritionist (RDN)

-• Complete a minimum of a bachelor's degree at a US regionally accredited university or college and coursework accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics and complete the requirements for a Verification Statement.
-Effective January 2024, a Master's degree will be required to be eligible to take the Commission on Dietetic Registration exam.
+• Complete a bachelor's degree at a US regionally accredited university or college and coursework accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics and complete the requirements for a Verification Statement.

 • Complete an ACEND-accredited supervised practice program at a healthcare facility, community agency, or a foodservice corporation, or combined with undergraduate or graduate studies.
 Typically, a supervised practice program will run six to 12 months in length.
 The most common supervised practice program is a dietetic internship.
 Acceptance into a supervised practice program is a competitive process.